How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 Step 5 — Reflections

-Most people approach watercolor color-first.
-They think about which blue to use for the sky, which green for the trees, whether to use burnt sienna or raw umber for the path.
-This is understandable — color is visible and nameable.
-But in watercolor, and particularly in wet-on-wet atmospheric work, color is almost the last thing that matters.
+Most people approach watercolor colour-first.
+Which blue for the sky.
+Which green for the trees.
+Whether to use burnt sienna or raw umber for the path.
+This is understandable — colour is visible and nameable.
+In watercolor, particularly in wet-on-wet atmospheric work, colour is almost the last thing that matters.

 What matters is value.
 How light is this passage relative to the one next to it?